Razor Fist

 Razor Fist is the name of three different supervillains appearing in American comic books published by Marvel Comics.
-The original Razor Fist was killed off in the comic books many years ago.
-The next two characters to take the title were brothers.
+The original Razor Fist was killed off in the comic books many years ago; he first appeared in Master of Kung Fu #29 (June 1975).The next two characters to take the title were brothers.
 The current Razor Fist is the only surviving brother.

 Florian Munteanu portrays Razor Fist in the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings.